• Skip to main content

-As a certified personal trainer, you’ll be able to combine your love of fitness and health with a love of helping people reach their own fitness goals.
+As a certified personal trainer in Kansas, you’ll be able to combine your love of fitness and health with a love of helping people reach their own fitness goals.
 Certified personal trainers work with individuals and small groups in a variety of settings and use their knowledge of nutrition, kinesiology and the human body to develop workout and health routines.

 Good communication skills, an energetic personality and the ability to motivate others are also qualities of a good certified personal trainer.
 These allow you to explain exercises and cheer your clients on when they need some extra support.